Our Complaint Handling Procedures

-There may be occasions when something goes wrong that leaves you dissatisfied.
-If this happens, please let us know and we will do everything we can to resolve any problems or difficulties.
+Meeting and exceeding our clients' expectations is the most important part of our business.
+However, there may be occasions when something goes wrong and leaves you dissatisfied.
+If this happens, please let us know and we’ll do everything we can to resolve the problem with you.
 Our aim is to always resolve such matters as soon as we can and to your satisfaction.

 For further information, you can visit the Financial Ombudsman Service website at www.financial-ombudsman.org.uk.